 A small cash float is maintained by NLC.
 All sales and other cash receipts of NLC are deposited to the Government of Nunavut Consolidated Revenue Fund while all expenses of NLC are paid directly by the Government of Nunavut through the Consolidated Revenue Fund.

 (e) Inventories

-Inventories consist of alcohol products valued at the lower of weighted average cost or net realizable value.
+Inventories consist of alcohol products valued at the lower of cost or net realizable value on a weighted average basis.

 (f) Accounts Receivable